 If you’ve remained committed to your long-term investment strategy so far, every dip in your portfolio balance can feel like a knife to the heart.
-You might even be wondering if you should have taken your hard-earned money out of the market.
+You might even be wondering if you should take your hard-earned money out of the market.

 We know this period hasn’t been easy, but history tells us that long-term investors will prevail.